StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 - **[Proximal Policy Optimization](/wiki/proximal-policy-optimization)**: My description of the State-of-the-Art Reinforcement Learning Algorithm proposed by OpenAI and a summary of the ideas proposed in its paper.
 - **[Fast String Searching](/wiki/fast-string-searching)**: Describes the string search algorithm underpinning grep and others.
 Not ML, but very interesting and a fun little algorithm.
 - **[Diffusion Language Models](/wiki/diffusion-LM)**: A Stanford paper describing a new architecture and training method to make language models that are diffusion based instead of autoregressive.
 They allow for more controlled text synthesis albeit sacrificing perplexity (so far).
+- **[Brain Activity to Speech](/wiki/brain-activity-to-speech)**: a paper by Facebook Research where an embedding model is trained using a contrastive loss -like CLIP's- to align audio and brain (MEG and EEG) recordings, achieving lossy brain reading to audio conversion.
+They use non-invasive brain scanning methods.

 If you have anything to say about one of the articles, you find an error in one of them or just like something you read and want to chat, don't be afraid to tweet at me or send me an email.
 I will reply kindly, and be happy if you reach out!
 I also answer DMs on Reddit.